Vulnerable Adults Safeguarding Policy

 A vulnerable person is defined in the HSE safeguarding vulnerable person at risk of abuse policy and procedures (p.3) as:

-“An adult who may be restricted in capacity to guard himself / herself against harm or exploitation or to report such harm or exploitation”.
+“An adult who may be restricted in capacity to guard himself/herself against harm or exploitation or to report such harm or exploitation”.

 4. Defining abuse

-“Any act, or failure to act, which results in breach of a vulnerable person’s human rights, civil liberties, physical and mental integrity, dignity or general wellbeing, whether intended or through negligence, including sexual relationships or financial transactions to which the person does not or cannot validly consent, or which are deliberately exploitative.
+“Any act, or failure to act, which results in a breach of a vulnerable person’s human rights, civil liberties, physical and mental integrity, dignity or general wellbeing, whether intended or through negligence, including sexual relationships or financial transactions to which the person does not or cannot validly consent, or which are deliberately exploitative.
 Abuse may take a variety of forms.”

 5. Types of abuse

-• Physical abuse – Includes hitting, slapping, pushing, kicking and misuse of medication, restraint or inappropriate sanctions.
+• Physical abuse – Includes hitting, slapping, pushing, kicking, and misuse of medication, restraint, or inappropriate sanctions.

-• Psychological abuse – Includes emotional abuse, threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, isolation or withdrawal from services or supportive networks.
+• Psychological abuse – Includes emotional abuse, threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, isolation, or withdrawal from services or supportive networks.

-6. Barriers for vulnerable person disclosing abuse Barriers to disclosure may occur due to some of the following:
+Barriers to disclosure may occur due to some of the following:

 • Fear on the part of the service user of having to leave the service as a result of disclosing abuse.